ambonvik/cimba/README.md

 See test/test_cimba.c for an integrated example simulating a M/G/1 queue.
 The experiment consists of 200 trials, each 1e6 time units, average service time 1.0 time units in every trial, 10 replications of each parameter combination.
-This entire simulation runs in about 25 seconds on an old Xeon E5 2640 v4 running Windows 10, producing the data in the chart below.
+This entire simulation runs in about 4.8 seconds on an AMD Threadripper 3970X with Arch Linux, producing the data in the chart below.
+The simulation processed about 75 million events per second.

 ![M/G/1 queue](images/MG1%20example.png)

-Current status: Code complete for gcc build chain on Windows using CMake.
-Next step to add Linux support (expected to give significantly faster execution due to simpler context switching between coroutines), then improved documentation, before returning to Windows to add a MVSC build chain.
+Current status: Code complete for gcc/gwmin build chain on Linux and Windows.
+Now updating documentation, before returning to Windows to add MVSC build chain.
 64-bit AMD64/x86-64 architecture only, no plans to add support for 32-bit CPU's.